 Mulch proves to be an important aspect of soil when growing ginger.
-Adding a thick layer of mulch does wonders to protect the ginger rhizomes.
+Adding a thick layer of mulch does wonder to protect the ginger rhizomes.

 A variety of conditions such as wind, watering, and animal pests, lead to the slow depletion of soil that covers the underground ginger.
 Because of this, rhizomes could be left exposed to the elements.

 The layer of mulch can help to avoid such situations.
 Mulch made from organic materials such as straw or leaves can assist ginger plants by retaining moisture and preventing drying out of rhizomes during heat seasons.

 Mulching is vital for all crops that are planted and cultivated in fields (for retail purposes).
 Mulch options include leaves, straw, wood chips, animal manure, grass clippings, and even plastic film.

 Best Climate to Grow Ginger